eric-song1773/eric-song1773.github.io/essays/e11-essay.md

 type of computer science expert to answer this question, and even if they try to answer this question in a best way for the user to gain any value from possible, the maximum they can gain is, it’s “2,147,483,647 because 2^32 - 1”, and nothing else.

-## Asking a smart question: the smart way
+## Asking A Smart Question: The Smart Way
 (https://stackoverflow.com/questions/8881291/why-is-char-preferred-over-string-for-passwords)
 In this thread, the user asks the reasoning behind why an array of char (char[]) is more preferred in a computer programming computer environment rather than using string.
 This question is a great example of smart question because the question is aroused from how this user obtained the questions, which is from the users interacting with the